alhajee/ckan/doc/api/index.rst

- Browser plugins like `JSONView for Firefox <https://addons.mozilla.org/en-us/firefox/addon/jsonview/>`_ or `Chrome <https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc>`_ will format and color CKAN's JSON response nicely in your browser.
+ Browser plugins like `JSONView for Firefox <https://addons.mozilla.org/en-us/firefox/addon/jsonview/>`_ or `Chrome <https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc>`_ will format and color FMLD's JSON response nicely in your browser.

 The search query is given as a URL parameter ``?q=spending``.
 Multiple URL parameters can be appended, separated by ``&`` characters, for example